Francis A. Reynolds: Athletic director

 In 1919, Boston College President William J. Devlin and faculty director of athletics Richard A. O'Brien recruited Reynolds to the position of graduate director of athletics.
 The school's athletic reputation grew under Reynolds and his coaches, which included football coaches Frank Cavanaugh and Joe McKenney, track coach Jack Ryder, baseball coaches Olaf Henriksen, Jack Slattery, and Hugh Duffy, and hockey coaches Fred Rocque and Sonny Foley.
 Boston College's football teams, led by Luke Urban, Tony Comerford, Warren McGuirk, Al Weston, and Jack Heaphy, went undefeated 1920 and 1928.

 In 1920, officials from Boston College and Johnny Evers reached a verbal agreement for Evers to become the school's head baseball coach. however, Evers instead accepted a last minute offer to join the New York Giants as a coach.
 Reynolds was instead able to sign Tommy McCarthy to a three-year contract, although he left after a year to join the Brooklyn Dodgers coaching staff.

-After Harvard University athletic director Fred Moore removed Boston College from Harvard's 1920 football schedule, Reynolds canceled Boston College's scheduled baseball and hockey games against Harvard.
+After Harvard University removed Boston College from their 1920 football schedule, Reynolds canceled Boston College's scheduled baseball and hockey games against Harvard.
 BC and Harvard would not play each other in any sport again until 1943, when Harvard chose to play an informal schedule against local colleges and military teams due to World War II.

 In November 1929, Reynolds left Boston College to enter the business world.

 Later life

 In 1931 Reynolds opened a travel agency on Beacon Street in Boston.
-By 1967 he was living at the Veterans Administration Hospital in Brockton, Massachusetts.
+By 1967 he was living at the Brockton VA Medical Center in Brockton, Massachusetts.
 He died on November 21, 1970, after a long illness.